-Oregon State University's three campuses are within or just outside the "path of totality" for the Total Solar Eclipse, where the sky will darken about 10:17 a.m. as the moon completely blocks the sun.
+Oregon State University's three campuses are within or just outside the "path of totality" for the Total Solar Eclipse, where the sky darkened about 10:17 a.m. as the moon completely blocks the sun.
 We were honored to host an estimated 8,000 guests to our campuses for the eclipse and the events leading up to it, and we thank all of you who participated.

 OSU150 Space Grant Festival: A Total Eclipse Experience (Corvallis)

-Join us in Corvallis for a family-friendly festival with exhibits, talks, fun activities and entertainment.
-From rockets, robots and meteorites to music concerts, art and a movie, there’s something of interest for all ages.
+Thousands of people joined us in Corvallis for a family-friendly festival with exhibits, talks, fun activities and entertainment.
+From rockets, robots and meteorites to music concerts, art and a movie, there was something of interest for all ages.
 All events except concerts were free and open to the public, with plenty of free parking.
 About 1,800 guests who purchased a Lodging Package stayed in OSU residential halls for the weekend, and thousands of other visitors attended the free Eclipse Viewing Party on Monday, Aug.
 21 See full schedule of activities

 Hatfield Marine Science Center (Newport)

 On Saturday, Aug.
 19 and Sunday, Aug.
-20, enjoy hands-on activities, interactive workshops, informative talks, exhibits, art and crafts, an outdoor movie, concerts and more.
-All activities are free except the Sunday night classic rock/blues concert (Buy concert tickets here) and the Saturday night OSU Summer Choir concert.
-Beer, wine and food available for purchase.
+20, visitors enjoyed hands-on activities, interactive workshops, informative talks, exhibits, art and crafts, an outdoor movie, concerts and more.

 On Monday, Aug.
-21, thousands of guests from around the world watched the eclipse from OSU'c Corvallis campus at Student Legacy Park (corner of Washington Way and 26th St.) and get free solar eclipse glasses while supplies last (6,000+ pair available).
-Corvallis is in the path of totality, where the sky will go dark for 1 minute, 39 seconds, starting just before 10:17 a.m.
+21, thousands of guests from around the world watched the eclipse from OSU'c Corvallis campus at Student Legacy Park.
+Corvallis was in the path of totality, where the sky darkened for about 1 minute, 39 seconds, starting just before 10:17 a.m.

 For questions or feedback about the Corvallis event, please send an email to Eclipse2017@oregonstate.edu.